Established in 2005, the La Crosse-Bantry Friendship Association is La Crosse's link to Ireland.

 After several attempts to locate a city/town ready to twin with La Crosse, in 2004 Linda Pfaff traveled to Bantry and met with then Mayor Patrick Kelly and Deputy Mayor Mary Hegarty to discuss the possibility of a twinning relationship.
 Both felt it was a worthy endeavor and the relationship was initiated with a hand shake.
 This article from the La Crosse Tribune, published February 2005, explains: La Crosse Looks for Sister City in Bantry, Ireland.
 The following year in April, Mayor of Bantry Patrick Kelly, came to La Crosse to sign the proclamation which made the twinning official.
 Another article from April 2005: Mayors Finalize Sister City Pact.

 During the first official year as an organization, Chuck Hanson acted as President Pro-tem to help guide the group through the writing of the initial by-laws and setting up the group, known as La Crosse Bantry Friendship Association, to become entwined with the city of La Crosse allowing it to have its 501c3 status.
-Linda Pfaff became the first elected president of the organization.

 LEFT: LBFA Delegation to Bantry, front row, L to R: